 3. Meetings of the Board of Directors

 The quorum at any meeting of the Board is a majority of directors in office.
 The Board holds regular annual and quarterly meetings.
 The Board also meets on an ad hoc basis as required, generally by means of telephone conferencing facilities.
-Meetings of the Board shall be called by the chair or a majority of the directors of the Board.
+Meetings of the Board shall be called by the chair of the Board or the corporate secretary upon the request of any director.

 The Board chair develops the agenda for each meeting of the full Board in consultation with the CEO.
 The agenda and the appropriate material are provided to directors of the Corporation on a timely basis prior to any meeting of the Board.
 Each director shall review all Board meeting materials in advance of each meeting, shall make all reasonable efforts to attend all Board and Board committee meetings, and is expected to take an active part in Board decisions.